Outlook Email Report Template 7

 override it locally for each report as well.

-Shrink reports prompts allows you to define one shrinking factor for all
+Shrink reports prompt allows you to define one shrinking factor for all

 reports in this application.
 You can use either numbers or your variable here.

-But you have an option to override it locally for each report.
+You also have the option to override it locally for each report.

-We added this shrinking feature for developers who are kin
+We've added this shrinking feature for developers who wish

-on printing emails or eager to send landscape reports.
+to print emails or who send landscape reports.

-In multi-dll application you have to include this extension not only into application
+In multi-dll application you need to include this extension both in the application

-containing reports, but also in the main definition dll (where all files and ABC
+containing reports, and also in the main definition dll (where all files and ABC

 definitions are).

 The next 2 prompts are optional.
-These are internal RTF document property.
+These are internal RTF document properties

-So your customers will never see them.
-Nevertheless you can leave here
+so your customers won't see them.
+Nevertheless you can leave

-By default template creates subdirectory \VH\ under your working directory
+By default the template creates a subdirectory \VH\ under your working directory

 to keep temporary template files.
-On some networks it can cause problems.
+On some networks it may cause problems.

 So the last prompt is the place where you can override this default behaviour.

-Template creates global variable associated with this prompt GLO:WorkingDir
+The emplate creates a global variable associated with this prompt GLO:WorkingDir

-So you can specify any other directory like that: GLO:WorkingDir = 'C:\Temp'
+So you can specify any other directory like this: GLO:WorkingDir = 'C:\Temp'

-In this case template will use C:\Temp on each workstation to build all required files.
+In this case the template will use C:\Temp on each workstation to build all required files.

-Even if this directory does not exist, template will create it.
+Even if this directory doesn't exist, the template will create it.

 It will even create nested directories for you!
 So if you prime this

-variable to say C:\Temp\A\B\C you will find that directory structure.
+variable to say C:\Temp\A\B\C you will find this directory structure.

-And if you do not use this variable template will work as always, that is
+And if you don't use this variable the template will work normal, that is

-it will create working directory \VH\ on the server under your working directory
+it will create a working directory \VH\ on the server under your working directory

 and use that.